-Recently, I read an article in Forbes by Susan Galer regarding customer experience (or “CX”), trends for 2019.
-One key statement really popped out at me: “Bringing information together and making it actionable for key departments is crucial to CX.”
+An article in Forbes regarding customer experience (or “CX”) trends for 2019 was recently published.
+One key statement rang true: “Bringing information together and making it actionable for key departments is crucial to CX.”

-Creating a seamless and exceptional customer experience is difficult as businesses struggle to connect the silos that exist within the company.
-One of the reasons why silos are so prevalent in todays business landscape is because of all the disperate data companies collect on customers.
-Each business function often has their own dataset that may differ from another function.
+Creating a seamless and exceptional customer experience can be difficult as businesses struggle to connect the silos that exist within the company.
+One of the reasons why silos are so prevalent in today’s business landscape is because of all the disparate data companies collect on customers.
+Each business function often has its own set of customer data that may differ from another function.
 These unique “sources of truth” can generate insightful information; however, they are only one piece of the experience, and if used independently can lead to a misinterpretation of the true customer experience.

 The Customer Experience Abyss

 In order to understand the purpose of a CX team and how one operates, you first need to understand how most businesses organize, manage, and carry out their customer experiences today.
 Essentially, a company’s customer experience is owned and managed by a handful of teams.
 This includes, but is not limited to, digital, brand, strategy, UX, retail, design, pricing, membership, logistics, marketing, and customer service.
 All of these teams have a hand in customer experience.
 In order to affirm that they are working towards a common goal, they communicate in a timely manner, meet and discuss upcoming initiatives and projects, and discuss results along with future objectives.